 It can take years of hard work, education and training to build a successful professional practice.
 A divorce may put all of this at risk and result in a financial disaster that cannot be overcome.
-That is why it is important to have an experienced attorney on your side who can help get a proper valuation on your practice or business and advise you on the best way to proceed.
+That is why it is important to have an experienced attorney on your side who can help get a proper valuation of your practice or business or your spouse’s practice or business, and advise you on the best way to proceed.

-At the Law Offices of Roberta Kohn, P.A., our legal team has extensive experience handling cases concerning professional athletes, doctors, lawyers, accountants, business owners and in divorce.
-We can help determine whether your practice is subject to division and, if so, how to make sure the division is carried out equitably.
-Contact our Florida family law attorney online or call 888-873-9909 to schedule an appointment to discuss your situation.
+At the Law Offices of Roberta Kohn, P.A., our legal team has extensive experience handling cases concerning professional athletes, doctors, lawyers, accountants, and business owners in divorce proceedings.
+We can help determine whether your practice or your spouse’s practice is subject to division and, if so, how to make sure the division is carried out equitably and in your best interest.
+Contact our Florida Family Law Attorney online or call 888-873-9909 to schedule an appointment to discuss your situation.

 Our Tampa divorce lawyer can help professionals of all types, regardless of whether you own your own practice or are in a group or business structure, such as a partnership, LLC or corporation or are employed by an individual, corporation or entity and are facing a divorce, including: